sqlxpert/backup-events-aws/README.md

 roles.
 He had already created customer-managed, multi-region, cross-account KMS keys for the new databases.

-Later, he added a function to rewrite AWS Backup lifecycle objects, so that backups could be deleted after they had been copied.
-Paul does not remember what he put in that fuction, and he has moved on from the company, but he does remember wishing for a simpler, self-documenting function.
+Later, he added a function to rewrite AWS&nbsp;Backup lifecycle objects, so that backups could be deleted after they had been copied.
+Paul does not remember what he put in that function, and he has moved on from the company, but he does remember wishing for a simpler, self-documenting function.

 So, Paul decided to write a new solution from scratch, on his own behalf.
 The benefits?